bbhandari822/pai/frameworklauncher/doc/USERMANUAL.md

         1. Framework will be NonRolling Upgraded to new FrameworkVersion. (i.e. Not Work Preserving).
         2. NonRolling Upgrade can be used to change parameters in FrameworkDescription which is not supported by PartialUpdate (such as Framework Queue).
         3. NonRolling Upgrade should be triggered by change FrameworkVersion, instead of DELETE then PUT with the same FrameworkVersion.
-3. User is responsible to specify FrameworkName explicitly.
+3. User is responsible and free to specify the FrameworkName of the Framework, however, the FrameworkName should respect the [Framework ACL](#Framework_ACL).
 4. After Accepted Response, its corresponding Status (such as FrameworkStatus and AggregatedFrameworkStatus) exists immediately, too.
 However, the Status may not be updated according to the Request (FrameworkDescriptor) immediately.
 So, to check whether it has been updated, Client still needs to poll the GET Status APIs.

 **Response**